notaryproject/notary/CONTRIBUTING.md

  - clearly point to the issue(s) you want to fix in your PR comment (e.g., `closes #12345`)
  - prefer multiple (smaller) PRs addressing individual issues over a big one trying to address multiple issues at once
  - if you need to amend your PR following comments, please squash instead of adding more commits
+ - if fixing a bug or adding a feature, please add or update the relevant `CHANGELOG.md` entry with your pull request number and a description of the change

 ## Contributing new features